myerberg/myerberg.github.io/README.md

 ## Munging, Wrangling, and Cleaning Data

-In the realm of data science, particularly when working with extensive datasets like the one I accessed from Kaggle for NBA team analysis, data munging, wrangling, and cleaning are essential processes to ensure the reliability and accuracy of the outcomes.
-These datasets often contain a mix of relevant and irrelevant information, missing values, duplicates, and various formats that need to be addressed before any meaningful analysis can be conducted.
+In the realm of data science, particularly when working with extensive datasets like the one I accessed from Kaggle for NBA team analysis, data munging, wrangling, and cleaning are essential processes to ensure the reliability and accuracy of our analysis.
+Datasets often contain a mix of relevant and irrelevant information, missing values, duplicates, and various formats that need to be addressed before any meaningful analysis can be conducted.

 For my project, I meticulously combed through the CSV file, identifying and removing columns that contained a significant amount of missing data.
 An example of this was the statistics on rebounds, which were not consistently recorded throughout the years in the dataset.
 Including such incomplete data could have skewed the results of my analysis, leading to inaccurate predictions and conclusions.
-Hence, I chose to exclude these attributes from my analysis.
+Hence, I chose to exclude such attributes.

 Additionally, I limited the range of my “cleaned” CSV file to include years 1946 to 2011.
 This is because 1937 to 1945, as well as 2012, were missing the important attributes I looked to analyze.